-Summer School Rules and Regulations
+Summer School Rules & Regulations

 Each day of Summer School is roughly equivalent to a week’s worth of coursework during the regular school year.
 Therefore, daily attendance is required.
 Any student who misses more than 2 days per semester course (1 day for Driver Education), will NOT receive credit for that semester course.
-Please do not ask for special consideration.

-All students are to be in their classrooms when the period begins at 8:15 am.
+All students are to be in attendance when the period begins at 8:15 am.
 Any student who arrives after 8:15 am but before 8:30 am will be marked tardy.
 Five (5) accumulated tardies are to be treated as an absence.
 A student who continues to show up tardy thereafter may be dropped from class at the discretion of the Summer School administration.

 Students who are taking courses for credit will receive the same type of grades as given during the regular school year.

 All disciplinary policies will apply as outlined in the District 128 Student Handbook.
-Copies will be available in the Summer School office if requested.

 Students requiring accommodations due to an IEP or 504 Plan should contact their case manager prior to enrolling in Summer School.